analiseb/UB-Masters-Thesis/README.md

   7. Cerebral Infarction
   8. Arrhythmia

+## Abstract

+The advent of artificial intelligence within medicine continues to make strides in fast and dependable disease diagnosis, removing the burden off of our clinicians and medical professionals and allowing them to focus on more nuanced and spe- cialized tasks.
+While the potential of these automated frameworks to do good is expansive, we must criticize the limitations and inherent challenges that such processes pose in light of higher stakes applications where patients’ lives and liveli- hoods are directly impacted.
+At the forefront of these challenges is bias.
+Because models must learn from historical data and on a predetermined objective function, they remain vulnerable to perpetuating bias relics and disregarding demographic fairness in the name of increased performance.
+This project aims to mend these demographic biases and develop a Cardiovascular disease classifier that is fair.
+We take a three-pronged approach to our development life cycle– building an effective machine learning classification model, in-depth bias evaluation, and a framework of mitigation interventions to result in a model that can effectively classify car- diovascular disease while remaining fair to our identified protected attributes.
+We investigate and implement a variety of preprocessing and postprocessing mitigation methods to both gradient boosted and deep learning models, successfully manag- ing the fairness-accuracy tradeoff to ensure the equitable sharing of benefits of AI for all. ii

 ## The Dataset

 Data for this project was sourced from the [UKBiobank](https://www.ukbiobank.ac.uk/), a largescale biomedical database with information from participants across the UK.
 Fields used in this project include physical measures, sociodemographic, lifestyle, environmental, early-life, mental health, and bloody assay factors.